Definition of the target group(s)

 - Enhance and support the timely completion of studies of diligent students with low income

 - The assurance of equal participation in higher education of special needs students and people who belong to socially vulnerable groups: https://www.iky.gr/el/upotrofies-gr/proptixiako-gr/ypotrofies-eko.

-- To test orally students with dyslexia evidenced prior to their admission to the institution.
+- Oral testing of students with dyslexia evidenced prior to their admission to the institution.

-- To help students with disability to carry out practical training on an equal footing as any other student.
+- helping students with disability to carry out practical training on an equal footing as any other student.

 The institution’s organisational charter and internal regulation determines the overall policy as regards:

 The Ministry of Education, Religious Affairs and Sports has drafted the "Strategic Plan for Equal Access to Education for People with Disabilities" which includes projects and actions related to Higher Education Institutions.
 In the near future, the central axes of the policy for the rights of the disabled are foreseen to be integrated by legislation in the institutional framework for HEIs.